 The fall Medicare open enrollment period lasts for about two months, beginning on Oct.
 15 and ending on Dec.
 7.

 Open enrollment for Medicare Part D coverage is Oct.
 15 through Dec.
 7, the same dates as open enrollment for other parts of Medicare.
 Depending on your situation, you may also be able to update or change your prescription drug plan during several other Medicare enrollment periods throughout the year.

 Is there an open enrollment period for Medicare Supplement plans?

-Medicare Supplement, also called Medigap, has an initial enrollment period when you turn 65, and there is either continuous or annual Medigap open enrollment in Connecticut, Maine, Massachusetts, New York and Washington.
-You can apply for a Medigap plan at any time, but you'll get the best rates and can't be denied coverage if you apply during an open enrollment period or a guaranteed issue period.
+Medicare Supplement, also called Medigap, has a federal initial enrollment period when you turn 65.
+But if you live in one of 12 states that have expanded Medigap enrollment, you may be able to apply annually or throughout the year.
+You can apply for a Medigap plan at any time, but you'll get the best rates and can't be denied coverage if you join during an open enrollment period or a guaranteed issue period.

 Can I change my Medicare Advantage plan after open enrollment?

 After the fall open enrollment period, there is an additional Medicare Advantage open enrollment period that starts on Jan.
 1 and lasts through March 31.
 During this time, those already enrolled in Medicare Advantage can switch to a different plan or even change their coverage to Original Medicare.

 Details, costs and comparisons are based on information from Medicare.gov, the Centers for Medicare & Medicaid Services (CMS), the Kaiser Family Foundation and state insurance agencies including:

 - Alaska Department of Commerce, Community, and Economic Development

 - Arizona Department of Insurance and Financial Institutions